Frequently Asked Questions

 Do both letters have to be from law professors?

 It is preferable that both letters come from your law professors.
 However, if you have been out of school for five or more years, a professional reference from one current or former employers is appropriate, in addition to a letter from a law professor.
+Ultimately, it is up to each applicant to select the recommenders that will best represent them.

 Can I submit more than two letters of recommendation?